tensorflow/tfjs-models/tasks/README.md

 Since all these models are for the `Image Classification` task, they will have the same task model type: [`ImageClassifier`][image classifier interface] in this case.
 Each task model's `predict` inference method has an unique and easy-to-use API interface.
-For example, in `ImageClassiier`, the method takes an image-like element and returns the predicted classes:
+For example, in `ImageClassifier`, the method takes an image-like element and returns the predicted classes:

 ```js